 During a job search, general advice for job seekers is to “be yourself” or other similarly bold statements.
 And while this could be an excellent way for some people to present themselves, it doesn’t come as easily for others.

 Most people get understandably too flustered to paint themselves in the best light in an interview.
-Even if they have solid reasons for why they want a particular dream job, it may not come to mind when asked by an interviewer.
+Even if they have solid reasons for wanting a particular dream job, it may not come to mind when an interviewer asks.
 That’s where this list comes in.